 The bid leaving the other 'haven' currency reinforced the previous secular US DOLLAR weakness on the violation of higher USD/JPY resistance into 110.00 being temporarily violated into early April prior to weakening back down to hold a test of the 108.00 area.
 Yet that lack of any 'haven' bid is once again reflected in USD/JPY stabilizing back up well above the 110.00 area, which runs counter to any shift to a 'risk-off' psychology on the lack of a 'haven' bid in the alternate 'haven' currency.
+While other 'risk-on' indications have weakened of late, USD/JPY remaining strong above 110.00 up nearer 112.00-.50 signals a lack of full 'haven' status.

 And EMERGING CURRENCIES that had been under pressure had been recovering to some degree last February prior to coming back under pressure.
-While stronger over the Summer, they were back under pressure on the 'macro' view deteriorating into the COVID-19 'risk off' once again until the recent 'risk on' revival on US DOLLAR weakness that has reversed for now.
+While stronger over the Summer, they were back under pressure on the 'macro' view deteriorating into the COVID-19 'risk off' again until a previous 'risk on' revival on US DOLLAR weakness that then reversed.